 New apps on all Apple platforms can be made available for pre-order when you submit your app and metadata for review in App Store Connect.
 When you opt in, you’ll choose a download release date that’s two to 90 days in the future.
 Once your app is released for download, customers are notified and it will automatically download to their device within 24 hours.

 New apps that have never been published on the App Store are eligible for pre-order.
-Apps currently on the App Store that you’d like to offer in additional countries, or as a new universal purchase (for example, a new tvOS app that’s added to the app record of an existing iOS app) are not eligible.
+Apps currently on the App Store that you’d like to offer in additional countries or regions, or as a new universal purchase (for example, a new tvOS app that’s added to the app record of an existing iOS app) are not eligible.

 When your app becomes available for pre-order, a limited version of your product page, which includes your expected release date, is published on the App Store.
 For iOS apps offering in-app purchases, promoted in-app purchases will not be shown during pre-order.
 Plan to have your promoted in-app purchases set up and approved so that they are ready when your app is released for download.